Finalists Chosen

 • Perpetual Cups: awarded to the schools of the overall winner, Barbara Robinson award winner and the Barbara Cran award winner

-• KPO Award: $500 to best performer during rehearsals with the orchestra (KPO players’ choice)
+• KPO Award: $500 to the best solo performer during rehearsals with the orchestra (KPO players’ choice)

 FAQs